xoeye/typecats/README.md

-   duck/structural typing in general) better software design in many cases to allow code to operate on a limited subset of attributes without preventing objects with a superset of their functionality to be used, `typecats` provides the `Wildcat` functionality to mimic these more expressive and flexible type/data systems.
+   duck/structural typing in general) better software design in many cases to allow code to operate on a limited subset of attributes without preventing objects with a superset of their functionality from being used, `typecats` provides the `Wildcat` functionality to mimic these more expressive and flexible type/data systems.

+   #### Considerations

-   Note that, as with the rest of `typecats`, this is a local optimum designed for specific though arguably common usecases.
-You don't need to use the Wildcat functionality to take advantage of features 1 and 2, and since it is presumably quite rare to explicity subclass `dict` for normal Python classes, it seems unlikely that this implementation choice to require inheritance would prevent most practical use cases of `Cat` even if the functionality of preserving unknown data was specifically not desirable for a given application.
+   Note that, as with the rest of `typecats`, this is a local optimum designed for specific, though arguably common, usecases.
+You don't need to use the Wildcat functionality to take advantage of features 1 and 2, and since it is presumably (for good reason) quite rare to explicity subclass `dict` for normal Python classes, it seems unlikely that this implementation choice to require inheritance would prevent most practical use cases of `Cat` even if the functionality of preserving unknown data was specifically not desirable for a given application.

+   If an application attempts to get or set items within a Wildcat which are defined attributes on the class, this will (as of v1.1) be allowed but a warning will be logged.
+This seems to be a better in-practice balance for evolving codebases than the v1.0 behavior of raising an error.
+A future version could potentially allow this to be toggled globally or per Wildcat class, but the default will remain permissive for backwards compatiblity.

    A further design note on Wildcats: A non-inheriting implementation was considered and rejected (so far) for two reasons: first, that